starchx/devlab-eks-alb-2048game/README.md

 ## Step 10:

-Open a browser and navigate to the ALB endpoint (Shown in ADDRESS field from the previous command `kubectl get ingress` output or from AWS Load Balancer Console) to see the 2048 game application.
+Open a browser and navigate to the ALB endpoint (shown in ADDRESS field from the previous command `kubectl get ingress/2048-ingress -n 2048-game` output or from AWS Load Balancer Console) to see the 2048 game application.

 ## Step 11: